 The PSG PXIe and USB interfaces are identified by their unique serial numbers.
 This serial number is passed to the OpenDevice() function as a string in order to open a connection to the device.
 The string consists of 8 HEX format characters such as 100E4FC2.
-However, the RS232 interface is assumed to be connected to a serial port of the host and is identified from the port name (i.e. COM1 or COM3).
+However, the RS232 interface is assumed to be connected to a serial port of the host and is identified from the port name such as COM1, COM2, etc.